 - Individuals who hold an MD, PhD, or equivalent degree who are either post-doctoral fellows or faculty within the first three years of their first appointment and who intend to pursue an academic career in nuclear cardiology.

-- All trainees are eligible; with exception of those with prior independent investigator awards (e.g., NIH, R01).
+- All trainees who are ASNC members are eligible; with exception of those with prior independent investigator awards (e.g., NIH, R01).
 Queries regarding eligibility are encouraged as individual circumstances will be considered.

 - The applicant may not have current funding from another grant to supplement the proposed work.

 Candidates who have applied for the IANC grant in past years may submit applications.
 Please include a one page supplement describing any changes or updates that have been made to your proposal following feedback from the Research Grants Committee.

 - All applications must have appropriate institutional regulatory approvals (Human Studies Committee (HSC), Animal Studies, etc.) before funds may be released.

 - Grantees must submit a brief progress report every 6 months describing the progress toward completing their proposed aims as well as interim publications.
 The progress report should also include a report of costs currently accrued in working toward project aims.
 Grantees will be expected to report the results of their work with their mentor during an educational session at the ASNC Scientific Session.
 All publications should acknowledge the IANC Research Award.

 - It is expected that the grantee will use the full amount of funding awarded during the one-year term of the award.
 Costs must be directly related to the aims of the proposed project.
 All unexpended funds at the end of the term will be returned to the IANC.
 Extensions or changes to the terms of the award (length of funding period and budget) will only be made in exceptional circumstances.

 - Personal statement, including current research interests and career goals in nuclear cardiology and cardiovascular imaging

 - Plan for mentorship of applicant (to be completed by mentor)